Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 Answer: It means both father and son live in the same world but are emotionally distant.

 Q13.
-Why does anger grow from grief?
+Why does anger grow from grief in the poem “Father to Son” by Elizabeth Jennings?

 Answer: Because unexpressed sadness turns into frustration and anger.